• Skip to main content

 Feature: Editorial Toolkit

-March 16, 2009 By Ben Brumfield
+March 16, 2009 by Ben Brumfield

 I'm pleased to report that my cousin Linda Tucker has finished transcribing the 1919 diary.
 I've been trying my best to keep up with her speed, but she's able to transcribe two pages in the amount of time it takes me to edit and annotate a single, simple page.
 If the editing work requires more extensive research, or (worse) reveals the need to re-do several previous pages, … [Read more...] about Feature: Editorial Toolkit